 Your trip to Korea won’t be complete without visiting at least one of these hanok villages.
 They are the perfect place to learn about Korean history and culture, all while taking in amazing sights and scenery that will definitely help you relax and unwind.

-If you liked our post, make sure to check out our other articles on Korean travel like the 15 most beautiful hidden gems in Korea and the 15 most underrated travel spots in Seoul.
+If you liked our post, make sure to check out our other articles on Korean travel like the 15 most beautiful hidden gems in Korea, Korea Travel Budget and the 15 most underrated travel spots in Seoul.